 Sea Green Supplements

 If you’re not ready to eat sea greens, but would still like the benefits, supplements are a convenient alternative.
-Norwegian Kelp contains 575 mg of pure milled Norwegian kelp harvested from the pristine waters of the North Atlantic.
+Liquid Kelp contains 575 mg of pure milled Norwegian kelp harvested from the pristine waters of the North Atlantic.